Kangeyan/sinks/OSRS: Linux Setup.md

-# Installing OSRS in Linux
+# Installing OSRS in Linux, 09/2019
-## On a Debian VM running in ChromeOS, in 09/2019
+## In a Debian VM running on ChromeOS
 Extracting launcher from the windows .msi installer, using it run using default-jre.
 All on bash.

 ### Get the system upto date